JoshT1/JoshT1/README.md

   </a>
   </div>

-  ### My name is Josh Taylor, I am an aspiring software developer with a passion for C# and Python programming.
+  ### My name is Josh, I work as a systems analyst and like to gather data.

   ---